org-alterhen/alterhen-gatsby/src/pages/exhibition/the-plot.md

       ed.
 60

-    image: ""
+    image: ''
     video: https://www.patricktresset.com/various/alex_0.mp4
-  - title: "Infographic: The_Plot / Three Trees, the letter P, & The Face of Solastalgia"
+  - title: 'Infographic: The_Plot / Three Trees, the letter P, & The Face of Solastalgia'
     objkt: 203506
     desc: >+
       Loop based on a photogrammetric model of three tree stumps at The Plot